apify/apify-docs/docs/robotic_process_automation/tips_and_tricks.md

 - Always base all important checks on the **presence** of proof.
 - Never build any important checks on the **absence** of anything.

 The absence of an expected element or message does **not** prove an action has been (un)successful.
 The website might have been updated or expected content may no longer exist in the original form.
-The **action relying on the absence** of something might still be failing and must instead rely on a **proof of presence**.
+The **action relying on the absence** of something might still be failing.
+Instead, it must rely on **proof of presence**.

 **Good**: rely on the presence of an element or other content confirming a successful action.